Rule One: Don’t put yourself in Bad Situations

 Rule Five: Hurt them First

 If a fight is unavoidable, and you really feel like you are in danger of bodily harm, you are going to want to take the attacker out before they can hurt you.
-Your goal is to immobilize the attacker, and physiologically defeat anyone who may be thinking about joining the fight.
+Your goal is to immobilize the attacker and physiologically defeat anyone who may be thinking about joining the fight.
+Check out our article on immobilizing and defending yourself from attackers.

 Rule Six: Get the hell out of Dodge